How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Experiments

 \section{Experiments}

 We report experimental results for our model's trained representation on 50\% of the DeepFish, Seagrass, YouTube-VOS datasets and the train set of the Mediterranean Fish Species dataset.
-We then evaluate it on the other 50\% of the first three datasets.
-We provide quantitative and qualitative results that demonstrate our model's generalization capabilities to a range of different underwater habitats.
+We then evaluated it in the other 50\% of the first three datasets.
+We provide quantitative and qualitative results that demonstrate our model's generalisation capabilities to a range of different underwater habitats.